reallyenglish/ansible-role-unbound/README.md

 | `unbound_config_remote_control_extra` | list of extra settings in `remote-control` | `[]` |
 | `unbound_forward_zone` | list of settings in `forward-zone` (see below) | `[]` |
 | `unbound_stub_zone` | list of settings in `stub-zone` (see below) | `[]` |

+## `unbound_flags`

+This variable is a dict of variables of startup configuration files, such as files under `/etc/default`, `/etc/sysconfig`, and `/etc/rc.conf.d`.
+It is assumed that the files are `source`d by startup mechanism with `sh(1)`.
+A key in the dict is name of the variable in the file, and the value of the key is value of the variable.
+The variable is combined with a variable whose name is same as this variable, but postfixed with `_default` (explained below) and the result creates the startup configuration file, usually a file consisting of lines of `key="value"` under appropriate directory for the platform.

+When the platform is OpenBSD, the above explanation does not apply.
+In this case, the only valid key is `flags` and the value of it is passed to `daemon_flags` described in [`rc.conf(5)`](http://man.openbsd.org/rc.conf), where `daemon` is the name of one of the `rc.d(8)` daemon control scripts.

+## `unbound_flags_default`

+This variable is a dict of keys and values derived from upstream's default configuration, and is supposed to be a constant unless absolutely necessary.
+By default, the role creates a startup configuration file for each platform with this variable, identical to default one.

+When the platform is OpenBSD, the variable has a single key, `flags` and its value is empty string.

 ## `unbound_config_server`